Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 As you can see, it even replaced the `string.Concat` call with the plus operator to make it closer to code that a developer would typically write.

-Additionally, if you are using Visual Studio and want to inspect expressions by visualizing them as code, you can install [this extension](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1232914.ReadableExpressionsVisualizers).
+Additionally, if you are using Visual Studio and want to inspect expressions by rendering them as code, you can install the [ReadableExpressions.Visualizers extension](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1232914.ReadableExpressionsVisualizers).
 It's very helpful when debugging large or really complex expressions.

 ## Optimizing reflection calls

 When it comes to compiled expressions, one of the most common usage scenarios is reflection-heavy code.
-As we all know, reflection can be quite slow because of late binding, however by compiling the code at runtime we can achieve better performance.
+As we all know, reflection can be quite slow because of late binding, however by compiling the code at run-time we can achieve better performance.

 Let's imagine we have a class which has a private method that we want to invoke from the outside: